At a Glance

 Some tips for your application 🫡

-Craft a Strong Cover Letter: Write a cover letter that addresses the key requirements mentioned in the job description.
-Emphasise your experience with large capacity machines and your ability to programme and operate CNC lathes effectively.
+Craft a Strong Cover Letter: Write a cover letter that directly addresses the job description.
+Emphasise your skills in programming, setting, and operating large capacity machines, and mention your familiarity with technical drawings and canned cycles.

-Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
+Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any errors or typos.
 A polished application reflects your attention to detail, which is crucial in engineering roles.

 How to prepare for a job interview at Ernest Gordon Recruitment